raspiblitz/raspiblitz-docs/README.md

-# Website
+# RaspiBLitz Documentation Website

-This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.
+This is the repository for the documentation for the [RaspiBlitz](https://github.com/raspiblitz/raspiblitz) project.
+It is built using [Docusaurus 3](https://docusaurus.io/).

+### Nix
+If you have the Nix package manager installed you can use the included flake file to setup the development environment.
+`nix develop`

 ### Installation